Madrid: The Gay Neighborhood That Actually Works

 Getting Around

 The Madrid metro is excellent.
-Clean, reliable, runs until 1:30am on weekdays and 2:30am on weekends (extended during Pride).
+It's clean, reliable, and runs until 1:30 AM on weekdays and 2:30 AM on weekends (extended during Pride).
 Line 5 stops directly at Chueca.
 Line 10 takes you to Casa de Campo.
 The network covers the whole city.

 Within Chueca, walk.
-Everything is close.
-The neighbourhood is flat enough that even after a long night you will not suffer.
+Everything's close.
+The neighborhood is flat enough that even after a long night, you won't suffer.
 Taxis and Cabify/Uber work well at any hour for getting back to accommodation in other parts of the city.

 Practical Info

-- Language: Spanish.
+• Language: Spanish.
 English is spoken in most bars and tourist-facing venues, less so in everyday shops and local cafés.
-A few words of Spanish go a long way.
+A few words of Spanish help a lot.

-- Currency: Euro.
-Cards accepted almost everywhere, though some small bars are cash only.
+• Currency: Euro.
+Cards are accepted almost everywhere, though some small bars are cash only.

-- Safety: Chueca is very safe, including at night.
+• Safety: Chueca is very safe, even at night.
 Standard city awareness applies.

-- Smoking: Widespread at outdoor terraces.
-Indoors banned since 2011.
+• Smoking: Common on outdoor terraces.
+Banned indoors since 2011.

-- Eating times: Madrileños eat late.
-Lunch is 2-4pm, dinner rarely before 9pm.
-Kitchens in restaurants close later than you expect.
-Do not arrive at a restaurant at 7pm expecting it to be busy.
+• Eating times: Madrileños eat late.
+Lunch is 2-4 PM, dinner rarely before 9 PM.
+Kitchens close later than you'd expect.
+Don't arrive at a restaurant at 7 PM expecting it to be busy.

-- Airport: Barajas (MAD) is well connected by metro (line 8) and by Cercanías trains.
-Budget around 30-40 minutes to Chueca.
+• Airport: Barajas (MAD) is well connected by metro (line 8) and Cercanías trains.
+Budget 30-40 minutes to Chueca.

 FAQ

 Yes, very.
-Spain has had marriage equality since 2005 and Madrid is one of the most gay-friendly cities in Europe.
+Spain has had marriage equality since 2005, and Madrid is one of Europe's most gay-friendly cities.
 Public displays of affection are common in Chueca and generally fine across the city.
-As in any major city, read the room in areas outside the centre.
+As in any major city, read the room in areas outside the center.

 Do I need to speak Spanish?

 Not really for the tourist circuit.
 Most bar and hotel staff in Chueca speak adequate English.
-But Madrid is not Amsterdam or Berlin, where English is near-universal.
+But Madrid isn't Amsterdam or Berlin, where English is nearly universal.
 In restaurants, markets, and off the main drag, basic Spanish is genuinely useful.

 When is WorldPride / Orgullo?

-Madrid Pride (Orgullo) runs for about two weeks centred on the last Saturday of June.
-The main parade is on the Saturday.
+Madrid Pride (Orgullo) runs for about two weeks, centered on the last Saturday of June.
+The main parade is on that Saturday.
 Pride week proper, with the biggest parties, is the week immediately before the parade.

 Is Chueca expensive?

 Compared to London or Paris: no. Compared to smaller Spanish cities: yes.
 Beers at a bar run €3-5.
-A meal at a restaurant in Chueca costs €20-35 per head with wine.
+A meal at a Chueca restaurant costs €20-35 per person with wine.
 Sauna entry is typically €10-20.
-Hotels in the neighbourhood are mid-range by European capital standards.
+Hotels in the neighborhood are mid-range by European capital standards.

 What is the nightlife schedule?

 Madrileños go out late.
-Pre-drinks at home until midnight, bars from midnight, clubs from 2am or later, home at dawn or not at all.
-If you arrive at a club before 1:30am you will be nearly alone.
-This is not exaggeration.
+Pre-drinks at home until midnight, bars from midnight, clubs from 2 AM or later, home at dawn or not at all.
+If you arrive at a club before 1:30 AM, you'll be nearly alone.
+This isn't an exaggeration.

 Are there gay beaches near Madrid?

 Madrid is landlocked.
 The nearest beaches are about 4-5 hours away (Valencia, San Sebastián, Sitges).
-Sitges, 45 minutes from Barcelona by train, is Spain's dedicated gay beach town if that is what you are looking for.
-From Madrid it is around 6 hours door to door.
+Sitges, 45 minutes from Barcelona by train, is Spain's dedicated gay beach town if that's what you're looking for.
+From Madrid, it's about 6 hours door-to-door.

 What is the difference between Chueca and the rest of the Madrid scene?

-Chueca is the historic and current centre of everything.
-A handful of gay venues exist in other neighbourhoods, but the critical mass, the community events, the visible gay life, and the infrastructure are all in Chueca.
+Chueca is the historic and current center of everything.
+A handful of gay venues exist in other neighborhoods, but the critical mass, the community events, the visible gay life, and the infrastructure are all in Chueca.
 Go elsewhere to explore, but base yourself here.

 Is Madrid good for leather and fetish?